folkwinr/SQL-Data-Warehouse-Project/README.md

 EXEC bronze.load_bronze;
 ```

-This procedure loads the raw source files into the Bronze layer without applying any transformations.
+This procedure loads the raw source data into the Bronze layer without applying any transformations.

 ---

-## 4. Create the Silver Tables
+## 5. Create the Silver Tables

 Create the tables that will store the cleaned and standardized data.